xiix0/scam/README.md

-You will soon forget this.
+You will be called upon to help a friend in trouble.